search-openmobilesearch

 This return is applicable for an Individual or Hindu Undivided Family (HUF), who is Resident other than Not Ordinarily Resident or a Firm (other than LLP) which is a Resident having Total Income up to ₹ 50 lakh and having income from Business or Profession which is computed on a presumptive basis (u/s 44AD / 44ADA / 44AE) and income from any of the following sources:

-Salary / Pension One House Property Other sources (Interest, Family Pension, Dividend etc.)
+Other sources (Interest, Family Pension, Dividend etc.)

 Agricultural Income up to ₹ 5,000

-ITR-4 cannot be used by a person who:
+ITR-4 not applicable to a person who:

 (a) is a Director in a company